How Much Does Medicare Really Cover? The Truth About Healthcare Costs in Retirement

 1. Late Enrollment Penalties Can Add Up

-Part B Penalty: If you do not enroll in Part B when you are first eligible, you will pay an extra 10 percent for every full 12-month period you go without coverage.
-This penalty applies for as long as you have Medicare.
+• Part B Penalty: If you fail to enroll in Part B when first eligible, your monthly premium increases by 10 percent for every full 12-month period you go without coverage.
+This penalty remains in effect for life.

 2. Limited Enrollment Periods Mean Delays in Coverage